Nanjing: Nanjing Yangtze River Bridges

+Mineral resources

+Nanjing is rich in mineral resources.
+The discovered minerals mainly include 41 types of iron, copper, lead, zinc, strontium, ferrosulfide, dolomite, limestone, gypsum, and clay, among which 23 are of proven reserves and 20 are of industrial mining value.
+There are more than 10 kinds being mined.
+The quality and reserves of strontium ore (celestite) rank first in the country.
+The reserves of copper and lead-zinc ore account for more than 90% of the province, iron ore accounts for 89% of the province, and limestone, dolomite, and attapulgite clay mines are in the whole province.
+Province occupies an important position.
+Nanjing's minerals are mainly concentrated in 4 metallogenic belts, namely Jiangpu-Liuhe iron and copper metallogenic belt, Ningzhen iron, copper, and sulfur polymetallic metallogenic belt, Ningwu iron, copper.

 Government

-At present, the full name of the government of Nanjing is "People's Government of Nanjing City" and the city is under the one-party rule of the CPC, with the CPC Nanjing Committee Secretary as the de facto governor of the city and the mayor as the executive head of the government working under the secretary.
+At present, the full name of the government of Nanjing is "Nanjing Municipal People's Government" and the municipality is under the one-party rule of the Chinese Communist Party, with the Party Secretary of Nanjing as the de facto governor of the municipality and the mayor as the executive head of the government working under the secretary.

 Administrative divisions

 The sub-provincial city of Nanjing is divided into 11 districts.

 Demographics

 At the time of the 2010 census, the total population of the City of Nanjing was 8.005 million.
 The OECD estimated the encompassing metropolitan area at the time as 11.7 million.
 Official statistics in 2011 estimated the city's population to be 8.11 million.
 The birth rate was 8.86 percent and the death rate was 6.88 percent.
 The urban area had a population of 6.47 million people.
 The sex ratio of the city population was 107.31 males to 100 females.

 As in most of eastern China, the official ethnic makeup of Nanjing is predominantly Han nationality (98.56 percent), with 50 other official ethnic groups.
 In 1999, 77,394 residents belonged to officially defined minorities, among which the vast majority (64,832) were Hui, contributing 83.76 percent to the minority population.
 The second and third largest minority groups were Manchu (2,311) and Zhuang (533).
 Most of the minority nationalities resided in Jianye District, comprising 9.13 percent of the district's population.